 The University will assist worthy students to finance their education through its loan funds.
-Application should be made through the Office of the Controller or the Dean of Student Services well in advance of the beginning of each semester.
+Application should be made through the Office of the Controller or the Financial Aids Officer well in advance of the beginning of each semester.
 Loans for emergency purposes will be considered during the academic year.
-Law students are eligible for loans under the National Defense Student Loan Program, subject to the availability of funds and the system of priorities established for this program.
+Deserving students who have completed the first year of law study may apply for loans from the Law Student Loan Program of the American Bar Association.
+Law students are eligible for loans under the National Defense Student Loan Program, subject to the availability of funds and the system of priorities established for that program.